'You Better Own This': How Rami Malek Came To Embody Freddie Mercury

 MALEK: I got the part the next day.

 GROSS: Let's talk a little bit about "Mr. Robot."
 Now, in this, you're somebody who has serious mental health issues, serious social problems.
 It's very hard for you to be with people.
 You're very withdrawn.
 You literally withdraw into your hoodie most of the time.
 And you're a hacker by night, but you're, like, a tech worker during the day.
-In the opening episode of Season 1, you walk into a coffee shop, Ron's Coffee shop, and you sit down with the owner.
-And you start talking to the owner of the shop.
+In the opening episode of season 1, you walk into a coffee shop - Ron's Coffee shop - and you start talking to the owner of the shop.
 Let's listen to that scene.

 (SOUNDBITE OF TV SHOW, "MR. ROBOT")

-MALEK: (As Elliot Alderson) You're Ron, but your real name is Rohit D'Temeta.
+MALEK: (As Elliot Alderson) You're Ron.
+Your real name's Rohit Mehta.
 You changed it to Ron when you bought your first Ron's Coffee shop six years ago.
 Now you got 17 of them with eight more coming next quarter.

 SAMRAT CHAKRABARTI: (As Ron) May I help you with something?

 MALEK: (As Elliot Alderson) I like coming here 'cause your Wi-Fi was fast.
 I mean, you're one of the few spots that has a fiber connection with gigabit speed.
-It's good.
-I mean, it's so good it scratched that part of my mind, the part that doesn't allow good to exist without condition.
+It's good - so good it scratched that part of my mind, the part that doesn't allow good to exist without condition.
 So I started intercepting all the traffic on your network.
 That's when I noticed something strange.
-That's when I decided to hack you.
+It's when I decided to hack you.

 CHAKRABARTI: (As Ron) Hack...